opf/openproject/CONTRIBUTING.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.

-This Code of Conduct is adapted from the
+This code of conduct is adapted from the
 [Contributor Covenant](http:contributor-covenant.org),
 version 1.0.0, available at [http://contributor-covenant.org/version/1/0/0/](http://contributor-covenant.org/version/1/0/0/)